-The European Securities and Markets Authority (ESMA) has today published its report “Enforcement and regulatory activities of European enforcers in 2020”.
+The European Securities and Markets Authority (ESMA) has published its report “2021 Corporate reporting enforcement and regulatory activities”.

-EU accounting enforcers examined 729 financial statements drawn up under IFRS, covering some 17% of issuers listed on EU regulated markets.
-These examinations resulted in enforcement actions against 265 issuers to address material departures from IFRS, representing an action rate of 38%.
+- 711 examinations of financial statements drawn up under IFRS, covering approximately 17% of issuers listed on EU regulated markets.
+The examinations led to enforcement actions against 250 companies in order to address material departures from IFRS, representing an action rate of 40%

 IAASA is an active participant in the ESMA-sponsored European Enforcers’ Co-ordination Sessions (EECS).
 The objective of EECS is to co-ordinate European enforcement activities in order to increase convergence amongst European national accounting enforcers and contribute to fostering investor confidence.